Nürnberg American High School: Dorm Life

 Any student who lived more than 50 miles from the school lived in nearby residence facilities during the school week and went home for the weekend.

-Facilities for resident students were primitive that first year.
-According to freshman Ed Thompson, the boys lived in an old barracks at the Erlangen Air Force base, sleeping on GI cots.
+Facilities for resident students were primitive the first year.
+According to freshman Ed Thompson, the boys lived in an old barracks at the Erlangen Air Force base, sleeping on G.I. cots.
 They had hot water but no other heat.
-During this time, senior Sherrill Fetzer became “renowned for starting a fire in a metal waste can in an effort to keep warm.”
+During this time, senior Sherrill Fetzer became “renowned for starting a fire in a metal waste can in an effort to keep warm”.
 The boys were later moved into a private residence.

 The girls lived in a private residence.
-Junior Peggy Segur Misch remembered the bitter cold of that first year.
-"Getting hot water for bathing was a problem.
+Junior Peggy Segur Misch remembered the bitter cold of that first year: "Getting hot water for bathing was a problem.
 A gas heater had to be turned on to heat the bath water.
 Because there was danger of asphyxiation from the heater, the window in the bathroom had to be wide open while the water was being heated – so it was hot water but cold air."
 She said the girls bathed only twice a week.